-When the People Lead, their actions will begin to transform Israeli and Palestinian communities with a new dialogue initiated by Palestinian, Jordanian, and Jewish Americans
+When the People Lead, their actions will begin to transform Israeli, Palestinian, and Russian communities with a new and dynamic dialogue.

 In 1997, representatives of the Israeli city of Kfar Saba and the Palestinian city of Qalqilya traveled together to Gainesville, Florida, to seek the assistance of the University of Florida in building a water treatment plant.
 That event set in motion the establishment of the first trilateral sister city relationship with an American, Israeli and Palestinian city.
 Gainesville, Kfar Saba and Qalqilya partnered in a new paradigm for creating collaborative relationships at the municipal level.
 While city leaders from Kfar Saba and Qalqilya did not believe they could establish a bilateral relationship between their cities, they eagerly endorsed Gainesville Mayor Bruce Delaney’s proposal to form a trilateral relationship, with Gainesville serving as a bridge between Palestinian and Israeli communities.
 Elected leaders in all three cities provided the legitimacy and credibility for residents to comfortably take on the role of citizen diplomats, leading to the development of trusting relationships that have endured and continued to strengthen, despite political and physical barriers.